 any error in any notice that does not affect the meaning.

-8 Article IX - The Government of the Association
+8 Article VII – The Governance of the Association

 8.1 Governance and Management of the Association

 The Board of Directors governs and manages the affairs of the Association.
 The Board may hire such employees or agents as it deems necessary to carry out management functions and other duties under the direction and supervision of the Board.